 Make sure you know the teacher

-Once you know Jesus, you will not have to search for His classroom.
-Being our Creator, He has prepared a wonderful place for us to learn here on planet earth.
+God has prepared a wonderful place for us to learn here on planet Earth.
 I call it the Creator’s Classroom.

 The Bible is the most important textbook that you could ever own.
 In it are instructions on how to handle all of life’s circumstances.
 If you are new to the Christian Faith, you will benefit from Bible Reading For Beginners– how and where to start.